rajeevverma25/BuyOut/README.md

-# ShopZEE
+# BuyOut

-ShopZEE is a modern e-commerce website built using React.js and JavaScript, offering a seamless shopping experience with features like user authentication, shopping cart, and category-specific sections.
+BuyOut is a modern e-commerce website built using React.js and JavaScript, offering a seamless shopping experience with features like user authentication, shopping cart, and category-specific sections.

 ## Features